Performance of the stochastic MV-PURE estimator in highly noisy settings: Numerical example

-Finally, we would like to note that the mildly ill-conditioned matrix $\H^t\Rn^{-1}\H$ used in simulations above implied that the rank-reduction capability of the stochastic MV-PURE estimator provided gain in performance over the stochastic BLUE estimator in just over half of the $SNR[dB]$ values considered, which allowed us to demonstrate transparently the main results of this paper.
-However, the averaged performance (over 10 000 Monte-Carlo runs) demonstrated in \cite{Piotrowski2009} showed that the stochastic BLUE estimator is on average more severely penalized by ill-conditioning of $\H^t\Rn^{-1}\H$ than in a delicately ill-conditioned settings considered in this section.
+We note also that the mildly ill-conditioned matrix $\H^t\Rn^{-1}\H$ used in the simulations above implied that the rank-reduction capability of the stochastic MV-PURE estimator provided gain in performance over the stochastic BLUE estimator in the highly noisy settings of $SNR[dB]=(-8,-6,-4,-2,0,2,4)$, \emph{cf.} also the averaged performance (over 10 000 Monte-Carlo runs) demonstrated in \cite{Piotrowski2009}.
+Indeed, if one considers channel correlation in model (\ref{mul}), which is induced by the propagation environment or spacing between antennas, the resulting channel representation $\H_c$ may be severely ill-conditioned \cite{Gesbert2003, Stoica2003}.
+This in turn leads to significantly ill-conditioned matrix $\H_c^t\R_{\n_c}^{-1}\H_c$ (and thus also its real-valued representation $\H^t\R_{\n}^{-1}\H$).
+In such a case, the stochastic MV-PURE estimator may obtain gain in performance over the stochastic BLUE estimator for higher values of SNR due to the interplay between the noise power $\ep$ and ill-conditioning of $\H^t\Rn^{-1}\H$ as discussed below theorem~\ref{battery}.